Nivekkb/SELF/SELF_DOCS/buyers/BUY-SELL-AGREEMENT-ESCROW.md

 ### 4. Enhanced Clawback Provisions

 **4.1 Alignment Falsification Trigger:**
-If any of SELF's published safety claims are proven false or materially misleading, or if Buyer fails to maintain Values-First alignment, Seller shall have the right to resume ownership and usage rights under the following conditions:
+If any of SELF's published safety claims are proven false or materially misleading, or if Buyer fails to maintain Values-First alignment, Seller shall have the right to revoke license rights and access under the following conditions:

 **4.2 Trigger Conditions:**
 - **Critical Safety Failure**: SELF allows emotional harm that would have been prevented by properly implemented safety mechanisms